 The first step in the process of dividing the marital estate is to take an inventory of all assets and debts.
 Assets can include bank accounts, investments, pensions, retirement accounts, real estate, businesses, vehicles and personal property.
 Debts include mortgages, business or personal loans, credit card debt, college debt, medical debt and even gambling debts.

 In some cases, we may hire a forensic accountant to track down hidden assets or identify marital property that has been wastefully dissipated.
 We also work with specialists to evaluate businesses.

 Once the items in the estate are properly inventoried, we will help you negotiate, mediate or litigate an equitable distribution of the property.

 The division of property is decided upon before the court considers alimony.
 It is important to work with an attorney who can develop a strategy for achieving your goals in both of these important divorce issues.

-To arrange a free initial consultation about the division of marital assets in a Rhode Island divorce, please call the Family Law Center at (401) 849-9950 or contact us online.
+To arrange an initial consultation about the division of marital assets in a Rhode Island divorce, please call the Family Law Center at (401) 849-9950 or contact us online.

 Our property division attorneys represent divorce clients in Newport, Middletown, Portsmouth, Bristol, Jamestown and throughout Rhode Island.

 Protecting Yourself and Your Family